smitty7349/ww-pv-file-uploader/README.md

 - basic watermark transformation, Uploadcare only (no Weweb integration)
   - with opacity
 - basic auto format transformation, Uploadcare only (no Weweb integration)
+- basic quality transformation, Uploadcare only (no Weweb integration)

 ### 0.0.4